Spooky-dev/pack-man/README.md

  Version 1.1:

   - Added `/changeprefix` command.
 If commands aren't working, re-invite bot.
-  - Separated the Note and the Manifest for easier copying on mobile.
+  - Separated the Note and the Manifest for easier copying on mobile. *Suggested by Lad#9098*

 Version 1.2: